 Cons: Resolution often too neat and tidy.
 Hero must be someone inherently special.
 Rather predictable these days, as the story tends to read like fairy tale (or Disney movie).

 The epic curve for multiple (serial) act stories

 The plot of any given novel (or major story arc) in an epic series should be self-contained, but also transition into the plot of the next book as well as lead towards the central climax of the entire series.
-In a sense, the central conflict of each successive novel serves as a subplot in the overall flow of the story, but each should still be meaningful and complete narrative experience in and of itself.
-If the series conflict is a war, the central conflict of an early novel would likely be the initial invasion and first major battle.
+In a sense, the central conflict of each successive novel serves as a subplot in the overall flow of the story, but each should still be a meaningful and complete narrative experience in and of itself.
+If the series conflict involves a war, the central conflict of an early novel would likely feature the initial invasion and first major battle.
 In a fighting story, the series conflict might be winning the world title, while an individual novel’s central conflict might detail the complete outcome of a smaller tournament.
 If the series conflict is about defeating a super villain, the first novel’s conflict might center on dealing with one of the boss’s powerful subordinates, or the hero’s first major skirmish with their nemesis in what will prove to be a lengthy conflict.

 Pros: Allows for multiple pivotal events and climaxes prior to the end of the novel/series.

 Cons: May not be suitable for shorter works.